hipremsoni/CODTECH_TASK2/README.md

 - XSS vulnerabilities occur when an attacker is able to inject malicious scripts into web pages that other users view.
 - These scripts can steal session cookies, deface websites, or redirect users to malicious sites.

-- step 1 : Now first open the site and write xss payload on serachbar.
+- step 1 :  first open the site and write xss payload on serachbar. payload is given below.
 ```payload
 <script>alert("XSS vulnerability found")</script>
 ```